 Liz Poprocki, MA, RAAS, CA

 Liz Poprocki is the Executive Director of Ohio Victim Witness Association, a Registered Advocate with Advanced Standing through the Ohio Advocate Network, a Comprehensive Credentialed Advocate through the National Advocate Credentialing Program, a member of the Ohio Crisis Response Team and is NOVA certified in crisis response.
 A native of West Virginia, she attended Concord University and Marshall University to obtain her bachelors in Psychology and masters in Mental Health Counseling respectively.
 She has been active in the advocacy field for over 15 years with opportunities ranging from crime victim advocate, court liaison for rape survivors, community educator, outpatient and inpatient therapist, and advocate with Disability Rights Ohio.
 Her specialty is working with crime victims with disabilities and educating crime victim advocates on how to serve marginalized populations.
-Liz has developed several statewide resources and presentations focusing on trauma-informed and accessible advocacy.
-Currently, Liz serves on the Ohio Criminal Sentencing Commission as the Victim Representative.
+Liz has developed several statewide resources and presentations focusing on trauma-informed and accessible advocacy and has trained on these topics nationally and internationally.
+Currently, Liz serves on the Ohio Criminal Sentencing Commission and the Governor's Post-Release Control Workgroup as the Victim Representative.
 As a survivor and passionate social justice advocate, she continues to demand respect and dignity for all affected by crime.

 Wendy Ricks-Hoff, BA, RASS, CA